johnwang16/proxmoxbackupclient_go/README.md

 ==========

 This client supports PBS-compatible client-side encryption with:
-- AES-256-GCM encryption algorithm
+- AES-256-GCM encryption algorithm with 16-byte IV support
+- Scrypt key derivation function for password-protected keys
-- PBKDF2 key derivation function
+- PBKDF2 for internal key derivation
 - Master key support for key recovery
 - JSON key file format compatible with proxmox-backup-client

+## Native Go Cryptography

+This client uses **native Go cryptographic operations** for full PBS compatibility without external dependencies:

+- **Pure Go AES-256-GCM encryption** using `crypto/cipher.NewGCMWithNonceSize()` for 16-byte IV support
+- **Cross-platform support** (Windows, Linux, macOS) with no runtime dependencies
+- **No CGO required** - builds as a pure Go binary
+- **Simplified deployment** - single executable with no DLL/shared library requirements

+**For detailed technical information about the encryption implementation, see [Encryption.md](Encryption.md)**

+### Using Encryption

 To use encryption:
 1. Create an encryption key using `proxmox-backup-client key create` or any PBS-compatible tool